fynnfluegge/codeqai/README.md

 codeqai chat
 ```

-On first usage, the repository will be indexed with the configured embeddings model which micht take some minutes.
+At first usage, the repository will be indexed with the configured embeddings model which micht take some minutes.

 ## 📋 Requirements